GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/polylang/docs/modules/polylang/en.md

 The GraphQL schema is provided with mutations to:

-- Establish the language for custom posts, tags and categories, and
+- Establish the language for custom posts, tags, categories, and media items, and
-- Define associations among them (i.e. indicate that a set of custom posts, tags or categories is a translation for each other).
+- Define associations among them (i.e. indicate that a set of custom posts, tags, categories, or media items is a translation for each other).

 | Mutation | Description |
 | --- | --- |